Disentanglement of Emotional Style and Speaker Identity for Expressive Voice Conversion: Experiments

 \subsection{Subjective Evaluation}

-We conduct 3 listening experiments to assess the speech quality, speaker similarity and emotional style similarity.
-14 subjects participate in all the experiments, and each of them listens to 90 converted utterances in total.
+We conduct listening experiments to assess the speech quality, speaker similarity and emotional style similarity.
+14 subjects participate in all the experiments.
+Each of them listens to 162 converted utterances in total.

-We first report the mean opinion scores (MOS) in Table \ref{tab:MOS}, where a higher MOS score indicates a better speech quality.
-As shown in Table \ref{tab:MOS}, our proposed framework outperforms the baseline in terms of speech quality.
+We first report the mean opinion scores (MOS) for S2S, S2U and U2U in Table \ref{tab:MOS}, where a higher score indicates a better speech quality.
+As shown in Table \ref{tab:MOS}, the StyleVC framework outperforms the baseline in terms of speech quality, which validates the proposed speaker identity conversion and emotional style conversion.

-We then conduct an ABX preference test to evaluate the speaker similarity, where all the listeners are asked to listen to the reference and the converted utterances respectively, and choose the one that sounds closer to the reference in terms of the speaker identity.
-As shown in Fig. \ref{fig:xab1}, our proposed framework achieves a better result than the baseline.
-This observation validates the effectiveness of our proposed framework on speaker identity conversion.
+We then conduct three ABX preference tests to evaluate the speaker similarity in S2S, S2U and U2U settings, where all the listeners are asked to listen to the reference and the converted utterances respectively, and choose the one that sounds closer to the reference in terms of the speaker identity.
+As shown in Figure \ref{fig:xab1}, our proposed framework outperforms the baseline, which suggests our proposed method has a much better performance on the speaker identity conversion than baseline.

-We further conduct another ABX preference test to evaluate the emotional style similarity.
-From Fig.\ref{fig:xab2}, we observe that our proposed framework significantly outperforms the baseline framework in terms of emotional style similarity.
-This suggests that our proposed framework achieves a better performance on converting the speaker-dependent emotional style, which further validates our idea on emotional style disentanglement.
+We further conduct three ABX preference tests to evaluate the emotional style similarity in S2S, S2U and U2U settings.
+In Figure \ref{fig:xab2}, we observe that our proposed framework significantly outperforms the baseline in terms of emotional style similarity.
+This suggests that our proposed framework is capable of converting emotional style for arbitrary speakers, which further validates our idea on emotional style conversion.